metno/gridpp/README.md

 Gridpp a is post-processing tool for gridded weather forecasts.
 It consists of a **library** of commonly-used methods and a **command-line tool** that applies these methods to forecast fields in NetCDF files.

-Gridpp is written in C++ but offers python and (and soon R) bindings to the functions in the library.
+Gridpp is written in C++ but offers python bindings to the functions in the library.
 The tool is used at MET Norway to produce operational weather forecasts for Yr (https://www.yr.no).

 ## Documentation
 For information on how to use gridpp, check out the wiki at https://github.com/metno/gridpp/wiki.